microsoft/turnstile/docs/GETTING_STARTED.md

 ## 6. Get a seat in the subscription

 Navigate again to `[user_web_app_base_url`] by clicking the Turnstile name (e.g., __Getting Started__ in the image below.)
 Since the subscription has already been set up, you'll be prompted to either **Use** or **Manage** the subscription.
-From the **Use** tab, select the subscription you just finished setting up to try to obtain a seat.
+From the **Use** tab, select the subscription you just finished setting up to try obtain a seat.

 ![Choose a subscription](images/Choose%20a%20subscription.png)

 ### User redirection and obtaining seat information

-You will be redirected to the SaaS app URL that you configured [earlier](#finish-setting-up-turnstile).
-The URL will also contain a special query string parameter (`_tt`) that, when combined with the `[base_storage_url]`, can be used to download the user's seat information for __the next five minutes__.
-The name of the storage account that the `[base_storage_url]` points to is obfuscated for security reasons.
+Once you're provided with a seat, you will be redirected to the SaaS app URL that you configured [earlier](#finish-setting-up-turnstile).
+The URL will also contain a special query string parameter (`_tt`) that, when combined with the `[base_storage_url]`, can be used to easily download the user's seat information through a regular, unauthenticated HTTP GET call for __the next five minutes__.
+The name of the storage account that the `[base_storage_url]` points to is obfuscated for obvious security reasons.
 You'll need to URL decode the `[_tt]` parameter value before you can use it.
 If you're outside of the five-minute window, [you can still use Turnstile's seats API to obtain a user's seat information as demonstrated in Turnstile's end-to-end test script](https://github.com/microsoft/turnstile/blob/72412356457d1ce0645c92246b54769bbd364dcd/tests/e2e_core_api.sh#L152).

 `HTTP GET` `[base_storage_url][decoded_tt_value]` to obtain the user's seat details.
 They'll look something like this: